Threats to life, health and livelihood

 Character assassinated as mentally unstable

 NKT members are known to claim that testimony writers are mentally ill as a method for dismissing their claims.
-Narcissists are known to claim that their ex-partners are crazy when they attempt to point out their abusive behaviour.
+Narcissists are known to claim that their ex-partners are crazy or hysterical when they attempt to point out their abusive behaviour.

 Of course this could be easy to achieve as an ex-member is indeed likely to be struggling with some symptoms of post-traumatic stress.
 It is likely that any pre-existing trauma may be blamed for any difficulties they have following leaving the NKT.
 ‘Dr Robert Harrison’s hypotheses regarding my own childhood trauma on http://www.dr-michelle-haslam.com under a fake identity (a common tactic used to get away with character assassination of critical ex-members) are shown below.